Tooth Extractions in Indianapolis, IN

 Early removal of impacted wisdom teeth can prevent damage to neighboring healthy teeth, bone, gum tissue, nerves, and blood vessels.
 If an impacted wisdom tooth is in the wrong position, it’s best to remove it before its roots are fully formed.

 The first step in any extraction is to capture x-rays to assess the position of the tooth roots and the condition of the surrounding bone.
-Dr. KinneyLearn more about our dentist then examines your tooth and discusses your options (including sedation).
+Our dentist will then examine your tooth and discuss your options (including sedation).

 Extractions are usually carried out with local anesthesia, which will numb the area around the tooth.